akash-network/node/.github/ISSUE_TEMPLATE/bug_report.md

 # Blockchain details (if it applies)

-Please include blockchain deatils if it applies, this section is not require
+Please include blockchain details if it applies, this section is not require

 * **wallet address** -
 * **deployment sequence number** -